jouler-study/equipo-1-ings-202520-actions/server/README.md

 - **Location**:
   - `auth.py` line 131: `argon2.verify(user.contrasena, usuario.contrasena_hash)`
   - `password_recovery.py` line 185: `usuario.contrasena_hash = argon2.hash(body.nueva_contrasena)`
+  - `user_registration.py`: New user passwords are hashed using Argon2 before being stored in the database
 - **Evidence**: No passwords are stored in plain text; only irreversible hashes with automatic salt.

+**User Registration Implementation:**

+In `user_registration.py`, new user passwords are hashed using Argon2 before being stored in the database.
+This guarantees that even if database data is compromised, the actual passwords remain protected due to Argon2's strong resistance to brute-force and GPU-based attacks.

 ```python
 # Example usage in auth.py